-Major modifications are integral to the continuous improvement of our programs and are the site of much vision and innovation in the sphere of academic change.
+Major modifications are integral to the continuous improvement of our programs.
 The overarching definition of what constitutes a major modification is provided by the University of Toronto Quality Assurance Process (UTQAP) (PDF).

 According to the UTQAP (section 1.2), the “Office of the Vice-Provost, Academic Programs consults with divisions on the development of proposals for major modifications to existing programs.
 The Office receives copies of approved program modifications and compiles an annual report of all divisional modifications.”